kavyakothari/growponics.github.io/README.md

 # Growponics
-Full Stack E-Commerce App built with React, using Firebase and Stripe API, deployed with Visual Studio To view the app, visit: Work in Progress:- [https://growponics-52b82.web.app/](https://growponics-52b82.web.app/)
+Full Stack E-Commerce App built with React, using Firebase and Stripe API, deployed with Visual Studio To view the app, visit:  [https://growponics-github-io.vercel.app/](https://growponics-github-io.vercel.app/)

 ## Table of Contents